 We then define terms in context of the form~$x\c A\ctxv v\c B$ and~$x\c A\ctxc p\c B$ for value terms and computation terms inductively by the rules given in \autoref{fig:simple}. (where we chose to stick to the syntax of the familiar Haskell's do-notation):

-This language is essentially a refinement of Moggi's \emph{simple (!) computational metalanguage}, which only has one-variable contexts, instead of the fully fledged multi-variable contexts.
+This language is essentially a refinement of Moggi's \emph{simple (!) computational metalanguage}~\cite{Moggi91a}, which has only one-variable contexts (i.e.\ $\G$ is of the form $x\c A$ throughout), rather than fully fledged multi-variable contexts.
 In terms of monads, the present language corresponds to not necessarily strong ones.
-Such monads are not very useful in traditional programming languages semantics, however we dwell on this case for several reasons.
-We aim to explore the interaction between guardedness and monads from a foundational perspective and stay as general as possible to cover the cases where strength does not exist or is not relevant.
-We also would like to identify the basic representation scenario, to be extended later in more sophisticated cases.
+In terms of monads, the present language corresponds to not necessarily strong ones.
+Such monads are not very useful in traditional programming languages semantics; however we dwell on this case for several reasons.
+We aim to explore the interaction between guardedness and monads from a foundational perspective, while remaining as general as possible to cover cases where strength does not exist or is not relevant.
+We would also like to identify the basic representation scenario, to be extended later to more sophisticated cases.

 An obvious extension of the presented language would be the iteration operator:

 meant to satisfy the fixpoint equality